 Steel production and steel processing, together with associated activities, remain at the heart of the entrepreneurial value chain in the Salzgitter Group.
 We are therefore aware of our special responsibility for ensuring that our work is sparing on resources and energy efficient and for providing a high degree of workplace health and safety.
 With this in mind, priority is given to the Group's steel-related activities as defined by the criterion of "materiality" in the environmental sphere, as these activities far outweigh all other Group operations as far as the use of resources, consumption of energy and emissions are concerned.
-This process reveals any circumstances of material importance for obtaining a general understanding of the Salzgitter Group's business operations in this context.
-At the same time, it serves the purpose of defining the reporting framework and highlighting significant information.
-The findings from an internal materiality analysis and the results of stakeholder interviews held in September/October 2018 basically support the accuracy of these previous ideas (see also Chapter III.
-"Process Management", 5.
-"Stakeholder participation").
-However, in addition to this observation, it should also be noted that, in accordance with materiality as defined by the CSR Directive Implementation Act (CSR-RUG), in a few places, the contents of the 2017 Non-Financial Report have now been classified as not relevant and have therefore not been elaborated on again in the 2018 Non-Financial Report.
-We also provide explanations of points portrayed in this Non-Financial Report for other reasons.
-We regard the aspects analyzed in more detail as relevant with respect to their possible effect on our own business operations.
-For example, analysis of the Group's total CO2 emissions from operating its plants shows that around 90% is accounted for by the steel production of Salzgitter Flachstahl GmbH alone.
+For example, analysis of the Group's total CO2 emissions from operating its plants shows that around 90% is accounted for by the steel production of Salzgitter Flachstahl GmbH (SZFG) alone.
 This correlates above all with further air emissions as well as the consumption of resources and generation of waste.
-You can find further information on this in Chapter IV.
-"The Environment".
+This report thus reveals any circumstances of material importance for obtaining a general understanding of the Salzgitter Group's business operations in this context.
+The aim is to define the reporting framework and at the same time highlight significant information.
+The findings from an internal materiality analysis and the results of stakeholder interviews held in September / October 2018 basically support the accuracy of these previous ideas (see also Chapter "Process Management", "Stakeholder participation").
+In addition, this Non-Financial Report also presents further aspects not classified as material as defined by the CSR Directive Implementation Act but which we view as relevant with regard to their potential impact on our own business operations.
+You can find further information on this in Chapter "The Environment".

-As far as employee matters are concerned, the following issues were also rated as material for the preparation of this year's Non-Financial Report: transparent and fair principles of remuneration on which we report in Chapter III.
-"Process Management", 4.
-"Incentive Systems"; employee rights both with regard to information and the workforce's participation and also with respect to the inclusion of employee interests in decision-making processes, as well as the set of issues surrounding the development of junior staff, personnel growth and training and further education which we cover in Chapter V. "Society", 3.
-"Qualifications".
+As far as employee matters are concerned, the following issues were also rated as material for the preparation of this year's Non-Financial Report: transparent and fair principles of remuneration on which we report in Chapter 7 "Process Management", "Incentive Systems"; employee rights both with regard to information and the workforce's participation and also with respect to the inclusion of employee interests in decision-making processes, as well as the set of issues surrounding the development of junior staff, personnel growth and training and further education which we cover in Chapter 7 "Society", "Training".